 Excerpt from “Light of the Soul”, by Alice Bailey

-The following seven states of mind, produced through the experience of the man upon the Wheel of Life is to bring him to the point where he feels that physical plane living, sentiency and mental processes have nothing to give and utterly fail to satisfy him.
-He reaches the stage which Paul refers to when he says, "I count all things but loss that I may win Christ."
+The following seven modifications of mind, produced through the experience of the man upon the Wheel of Life is to bring him to the point where he feels that physical plane living, sentiency and mental processes have nothing to give and utterly fail to satisfy him.
+These modifications provide a foundation for understanding the seven states of mind found in this series on Soul-infusion and group consciousness.

 The Hindu teaching holds that the states of mind-consciousness are seven in number.
 The sixth sense and its use bring about seven modes of thought, or—to put it more technically—there are seven major modifications of the thinking principle.
 These are:

 1. Desire for knowledge.
 It is this which drives forth the Prodigal Son, the soul into the three worlds of illusion, or (to carry the metaphor further back still) it is this which sends forth the Monad or Spirit into incarnation.
 This basic desire is what causes all experience.

 2. Desire for freedom.
 The result of experience and of the investigations which the soul carries on in its manifold life cycles is to cause a great longing for a different condition and a great desire for liberation and for freedom from the wheel of rebirth.